Coping With Bad Weather

 Lancework can be quite big and both the lances and the connecting fuses are very fragile, so you should avoid using heavy sheeting such as tarpaulin.
 Even lighter plastic sheet might pose a risk.

-If you fire a lot of lancework and have any useful tips on weatherproofing it, please let us know, so we can update this section.
+If you fire a lot of lancework and have any useful tips on weatherproofing it, please let me know, so I can update this section.

 Covering multiple cakes with tarpaulin

-We’ve seen a number of displays use tarpaulin or big plastic sheets to cover multiple cakes and then remove this prior to starting the show.
-Whilst on paper this would seem a good idea, in practice we have found a couple of problems with this approach.
+I’ve seen a number of displays use tarpaulin or big plastic sheets to cover multiple cakes and then remove this prior to starting the show.
+Whilst on paper this would seem a good idea, in practice I have found a couple of problems with this approach.

 The first is that once you remove the cover, all of the fireworks are then exposed to the weather.
 So it’s fine if you’re sure any rain or showers would occur between setting up and firing, but that it will be dry once you come to firing time.
 But can you really be 100% sure of the weather?

 Secondly, if it has been raining then you will usually have pools of water form on the top of the sheeting in the dips and folds.
-We’ve seen cases where a large amount of water has poured onto a firework when the sheeting was removed, rendering it unlightable.
+I’ve seen cases where a large amount of water has poured onto a firework when the sheeting was removed, rendering it a dud.

-As a result, we recommend waterproofing fireworks individually with clingfilm or bags as described above.
+As a result, I recommend waterproofing fireworks individually with clingfilm or bags as described above.

 Waterproofing firing systems and modules